 Clarien uses a wide range of techniques to reduce the credit risk of its lending.
 The most basic of these is performing an assessment of the ability of a borrower to service the proposed level of borrowing without distress.
 However, the risk can be further mitigated by obtaining security for the funds advanced.

-The table below shows the use of credit quality of assets, broken down by loans and debt securities.
-This table includes both unsecured and secured exposures, and the value of exposures secured by collateral as at September 30, 2019.
+The table below shows the credit quality of assets, broken down by loans and debt securities.
+This table includes both unsecured and secured exposures, and the value of exposures secured by collateral as at March 31, 2020.